geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Acknowledgment of some benefits of lawn grass.
   - Suggestion of alternatives, such as edible plant cultivation.
 - Personal Perspective and Lawn Maintenance
-  - The author's personal experience with lawn ownership.
+  - John's personal experience with lawn ownership.
   - Continuation of lawn maintenance despite awareness of its impact.
   - Reflection on the physical disconnection from nature during lawn upkeep.